kimyearho/Metube-electron/README.md

   <img src="https://cdn-images-1.medium.com/max/500/1*4JNvT8VJrbLKzwmfvkFFAQ.png" />
 </p>

+### Progress history
+Hi.
+I have been busy with my company work in recent weeks and have not been able to develop it often.
+I recently looked at your app and found that playing apps that are searched on YouTube slows down app responsiveness.
+We are currently working on improving this area.
+It may take some time, but we will try to improve the user.
+My collection is normal.

 ### Project Information
 This project is a personal project developed with the excellent Electron and Vue.JS.
 We are creating a simple  YouTube video player.
 The main purpose is a music player, but YouTube is video-based, so you can use it as a video player or you can watch all videos without advertising.
 Please see below for details.